Manu343726/Polyop/README.md

 cpp::wrap(a) == b; //Calls custom Polyop operator== ( operator==( pop::operand<int> , int ) )
 ```

-Polyop operators aer evaluated lazily by default, and they are manipulable entities, allowing you to manipulate the expression before the call is even applied, do partial operator application, or even store the operator expression:
+Polyop operators are evaluated lazily by default, and they are manipulable entities, allowing you to manipulate the expression before the call is even applied, do partial operator application, or even store the operator expression:

 ``` cpp
 int a , b;